Regulations Adopted on an Emergency Basis

 Exception for Exposure to Central Counterparties

 Credit exposures to certain qualifying central counterparties may be excluded from the calculation.
 Section 117.5.

 Notwithstanding the methods for calculating credit exposure from derivative transactions set forth in the regulation, the Superintendent may at any time direct a particular bank to use a different method of calculation when the method used by the bank fails to accurately reflect its credit exposure from such transactions.
 Section 117.6.

 Effective Date for Calculation MethodWhile new Part 117 is effective immediately, it is recognized that banks will require a period of time to ensure that their systems for calculating credit exposure from derivative transactions are consistent with the method of calculation required by the new rule, or to apply for and receive approval from the Superintendent to use an alternative calculation method.
 Therefore, the rule provides that until July 1, 2013 a bank may use any method to calculate its credit exposure from derivative transactions that the bank reasonably determines appropriately reflects such exposure.
 Such determination is, of course, subject to the Superintendent’s Section 117.8 authority to require the use of a different method.

 Publication of Emergency Rule; Comments

-Comments should be sent to the undersigned at the Department of Financial Services, One State Street, New York, NY 10004 or by email at email@example.com.
+Comments should be sent to Sam L. Abram, Assistant Counsel, Department of Financial Services, One State Street, New York, NY 10004 or by email at email@example.com.